 What encryption options are available to me at the University?

 Where possible it is recommended researchers protect the whole hard drive of a device – especially if it is portable.
 Some operating systems offer built-in whole disc encryption solutions: for example, BitLocker for Windows 10 (unfortunately not available in the Home edition) and FileVault for MacOS.
 The safe retention and handling of passwords is of course essential and backup is provided by both companies as part of their online account management.
-Alternatively use can be made of the WDE Service provided by the University of Oxford.
-This has the additional benefits of providing documented evidence encryption has been carried out in addition to secure preservation and recovery of passwords.

 Where single or small groups of files need to be protected free tools such as 7-Zip (Windows) and Keka (MacOS) can be used to compress and password-protect files and folders.
 This is especially useful for movement of data via email.
 Extensive advice on the secure use of email is available on the University of Oxford InfoSec site.